+44 2081 444 580

 The biggest island in the Mediterranean, Sicily has a truly picturesque landscape that attracts thousands of tourists from around the world.
 Like the traditional Mediterranean climate, Sicily is characterized by dry, hot summers and mild, wet winters, and it has a small tidal range of 20-40 cm.
 Long summers mean you’ll find amenable sailing conditions from as early as April to as late as October, but the best time to sail in Sicily is during peak season June to September when northwest winds blow at 20-25 knots and the temperature averages between 73F (22C) and 86F (30C).

-For another summertime sailing trip in Europe, you can also consider charting further east in the Mediterranean to Greece
+For another quintessential summertime sailing trip in Europe, consider charting your course further east in the Mediterranean to Greece.
+Much like Sicily, Greece’s peak sailing season occurs during the hottest months—July and August—when temperatures soar and winds are generally steady.

 Read more: